 - P&G will work with you to find an appropriate solution.

 - You are expected to take any remedial actions requested by P&G.

 If you are aware of any other potential conflicts at P&G, you should report these to your manager or through the other available means of reporting (see “Where Can I Raise Questions and Concerns” section).
-Executive officers and members of the Board of Directors must report potential or actual conflicts to the Chief Legal Officer.
+Members of the Board of Directors must report potential or actual conflicts to the Chief Legal Officer.